 There is certainly more overlap with ski touring boots and any of the heavier 2 buckle race and fitness boots will be great as Ski Mountaineering boots.
 That being said the lighter All Mountain boots are often more comfy and warm for the big mountains that require you to live in your ski boots.
 A ski mountaineering boot needs to take a crampon and have control in steep and variable terrain.

-The term All Mountain is stolen directly from the alpine touring world and is our version of the "quiver of 1".
+The term All Mountain is stolen directly from the alpine world and is our version of the "quiver of 1".
 Could you ski the deepest powder on an all mountain ski?
 Sure you can, too much powder is the greatest problem ever!
-Could you enter your enter your local uphill race?
-You bet just don't expect to win.
+Could you enter your local uphill race?
+You bet-just don't expect to win.
 The All Mountain skis don't get a 10 out of 10 in any particle category but are sure see B+ all over their report card.
-If your answer is sinked up to many of the answers above, and you don't want to buy multiple skis in your first year then go with an an All Mountain touring ski.
+If your answer for where you will tour is synched up to many of the answers above, and you don't want to buy multiple skis in your first year, then go with an an All Mountain touring ski.
 Because they are touring specific they will already be lightweight and a ski around 98mm will handle every ski condition proficiently and even allow you to lap your favorite runs at the resort.

 The Powder and Freeride skis are built for going big.
 Big in the backcountry or big at the resort, these skis are willing to pack on a few extra grams for optimal downhill performance.
-The terms sidecountry and slackcountry were thrown around, but are dangerous because once you leave the gates you are in controlled backcountry terrain whether you can see the tram or not.
-This is perfect for the tourer who is in pursuit of powder or the backcountry skier that doesn't want to change their style or feel a performance difference in the resort or out.
+And powder here doesn't mean the aforementioned 3 can't handle the deep.
+It means that powder is the only snow consistency in which you would take these rigs, or land the airs these rigs are made for.
+The terms sidecountry and slackcountry are thrown around, but are dangerous because once you leave the gates you are in controlled backcountry terrain whether you can see the tram or not.
+This is perfect for the tourer who is in pursuit of powder or the hard charging skier that doesn't want to change their style or feel a performance difference in the resort or out.
+This category of skier uses bigger waisted and longer skis to stick cliff hucks and ski at high speeds.
 In the chart above 120 mm underfoot is the biggest we go, but the sky is the limit if you are comfortable hauling the extra weight.

 At Cripple Creek Backcountry we begrudgingly admit there have been incredible advances in freeride touring boots.
 This used to be a complete myth composed of Alpine boots with decorative walk mechanisms that left you trudging uphill.
 Now even the biggest burliest boots have a great range of motion that allow you to take longer more efficient strides even if they are a bit on the heavy side.
 Best of all these boots rip as hard as any but the stiffest alpine race boots so you can say goodbye to compromise.

-When its time to move past the research stage we are here to help.
+As you can see, there is plenty of crossover, and we never pigeon hole a skier in to one quiver slot.
+Our own quiver pieces are generally mash-ups specifically tailored to our needs.
+These 4 categories do give you a great way to conceptualize the many options available.
+When it's time to move past the research stage we are here to help.
 All we do is dream of our ideal quiver and can clear up any compatibility issues for your next touring setup.